Corporate Capital Gains Tax: How to Negotiate Tax Laws

 An added advantage is that the IRS allows companies to use capital losses to offset capital gains three years prior, and companies can carry over capital losses remaining in a tax year forward five years.

 To find your capital gains tax, subtract your capital losses from your capital gains.
-The remaining figure is what you will pay taxes on or will be able to deduct from your taxes.
-You will have reduced your taxable income if the losses exceed the gains.
+The remaining figure is what you will pay taxes on or can deduct from your taxes.
+Your taxable income will be reduced if the losses exceed the gains.
 That sounds pretty simple, but it can be complicated, especially if you have several short-term and long-term gains and losses.

 Here is what you can do to calculate your corporate capital gains tax.
 First, separate your short-term from your long-term gains and losses.
 Create two categories.
 Then, focusing on the short-term list, create two sections, one for gains and one for losses.
 Next, separate the long-term gains and losses in the same fashion.